jvtoppa/detectabee/README.md

 1. Initialize all sensors
 2. Start the camera feed
 3. Display readings on the OLED screen
-4. Log all measurements to CSV files
+4. Log all measurements to database files

 ### Real-Time Data Visualization
 - Environmental readings (temperature, pressure, CO₂) appear on the OLED display